-The scientific session of this Association is established to foster the presentation and discussion of subjects pertaining to the science and art of dentistry.
+The annual continuing education program of this Association is established to foster the presentation and discussion of subjects pertaining to the science and art of dentistry

 Section 20.
 Time and Place.

-A scientific session shall be held annually at a time and place selected by the Board of Trustees.
+A continuing education program shall be held annually at a time and place selected by the Board of Trustees.
 Such selection shall, if practical, be made at least one year in advance.
 The selected time and place for holding any session may be changed, if necessary, by a three-fourths vote of the voting members of the Board, and such change shall be made at least sixty (60) days prior to the time selected for the session.

 Section 30.
 Management and General Arrangements.

-The Committee on the Annual Session shall provide for the management of, and make all arrangements for, each scientific session not otherwise provided for in these Bylaws, subject to review by the Board of Trustees.
+The WDA Membership and Communications staff shall provide for the management of, and make all arrangements for, the annual continuing education program not otherwise provided for in these Bylaws, subject to review by the Board of Trustees.

 Section 40.
 Commercial Exhibits.

-Products of the dental supply trade and laboratories, and other products, may be exhibited at each Annual Scientific Session under the direction of the Committee on the Annual Session, subject to review by the Board of Trustees.
+Products of the dental supply trade and laboratories, and other products, may be exhibited at the annual continuing education program under the direction of and subject to review by the Board of Trustees.

 Section 50.
 Admission.

-Admission to meetings of the scientific session shall be limited to members of this Association who are in good standing, and to others invited in accordance with rules and regulations established by the Committee on the Annual Session, subject to review by the Board of Trustees.
+Admission to the annual continuing education program shall be limited to members of this Association who are in good standing, and to others invited in accordance with rules and regulations established by the Board of Trustees.